LOG CABIN TIPS

 BUILD YOUR OWN GARDEN CABIN

-To help the DIY enthusiast, we have put together some basic guidelines that will help you focus on getting it right first time.
+To help the DIY enthusiast, we have put together some basic guidelines that will help you focus on getting it right the first time.
 From tools required to how to erect the correct foundations.

 - Spirit Level to check base timbers are level